ASTR 1210 (O'CONNELL) SUPPLEMENTS

 negligible in nuclei.
 The nuclear forces bind protons and neutrons

 together in nuclei.
 They are responsible for nuclear power,

 radioactivity, and the explosive energy of nuclear bombs.

 [Note that "atomic bomb" is really a misnomer, since it is not atoms

 that release the energy in a fission or fusion bomb but only their

-bombs" because their energy release originates from the electron
+"atomic bombs" because their energy release originates from changes in

 The ubiquity of the effects of